dackerman/codejam/README.md

-This command runs the 'rope-intranet' problem (see `problems/rope-intranet.js`) with the input file given in the same directory.
+This command runs the 'rope-intranet' problem (see `problems/rope-intranet.js`) with the input file given in the same directory, and output file named `answer.txt`.
+If you omit the output file, it will print the answer to stdout.

-`npm start -- --problem='rope-intranet' --input='rope-intranet-small.in'`
+`npm start -- --problem='rope-intranet' --input='./problems/rope-intranet-small.in' --output='answer.txt'`

 ## Adding your solutions